 Mexican rice has orange-reddish tomato sauce and a bit of spicy chile powder and smoked paprika.

 Do you want some more fresh taste?
 I guess a bit of sour taste from the lemon will be a fantastic addition to the whole fajitas.
 Sour taste is going to cut through the fatness of grilled meat and the starchy of tortillas.
 My suggestion here is the Lemon Greek Rice.

-All you need to do is toast the rice with oil before adding chicken broth, onion, and garlic.
+To prepare this amazing food from Greek cuisine, all you need to do is toast the rice with oil before adding chicken broth, onion, and garlic.
 Simmer the rice for 25 minutes, and you will have yellowish polished rice.

 This rice recipe doesn’t only go well with tacos or burritos.
 It also is a marvelous addition to your fajitas when you serve them to your guests or family.
 Besides rice as the main ingredient, there are sweet corn, poblano, bell pepper, garnished garlic, cilantro, and oregano.